AndreaCerioliUNIPR/Benford-savvy/README.md

 also unveil the peculiar relationship between two simple conformance tests based on the distribution of the first digit.
 We show the empirical properties of the proposed tests through a simulation exercise and application to real data from international trade transactions.
-Although we cannot claim that our re- sults are able to anticipate data fabrication with certainty, they surely point to situations where more substantial controls are needed.
-Furthermore, our work can reinforce trust in data integrity in many critical domains where mathemat- ically informed misconduct is suspected.
+Although we cannot claim that our results are able to anticipate data fabrication with certainty, they surely point to situations where more substantial controls are needed.
+Furthermore, our work can reinforce trust in data integrity in many critical domains where mathematically informed misconduct is suspected.

 ## Description of the repository files